cran-task-views/WebTechnologies/WebTechnologies.md

   OAuth is the most complicated authentication process, and can be most easily done using `r pkg("httr")`.
-  See the 6 demos within `r pkg("httr")`, three for OAuth 1.0 (linkedin, twitter, vimeo) and three for OAuth 2.0 (facebook, GitHub, google).
+  See the 6 demos within `r pkg("httr")`, three for OAuth 1.0 (LinkedIn, Twitter, Vimeo) and three for OAuth 2.0 (Facebook, GitHub, Google).
   `r pkg("ROAuth")` provides a separate R interface to OAuth.
   OAuth is easier to to do in `r pkg("httr")`, so start there.
   `r pkg("googleAuthR")` provides an OAuth 2.0 setup specifically for Google web services,